Son, 15, charged with murder in death of Litchfield woman

 “After the crushed medication failed to dilute sufficiently in liquid, Thomas Severance, William Smith and Lukas Mironovas discussed causing Kimberly’s death by other means: stabbing and strangling her,” the petition said.

-Sometime after midnight Sunday, William Smith and Lukas Mironovas went into Kimberly Mironovas’ bedroom and strangled her, according to the petition.
+Sometime after midnight Sunday, Smith and Lukas Mironovas went into Kimberly Mironovas’ bedroom and strangled her, according to the petition.
 Lukas Mironovas also allegedly stabbed his mother in the neck with a knife.

 Both boys allegedly donned gloves before killing the woman.
 Lukas Mironovas also wore a mask, the petition said.

-Court documents did not explain how the three boys know each other and why William Smith and Thomas Severance were in Litchfield over the weekend, at the end of school vacation week in most New England schools.
+Court documents did not explain how the three boys know each other and why Smith and Severance were in Litchfield over the weekend, at the end of school vacation week in most New England schools.

 The Kennebec Journal reported that Kimberly Mironovas previously lived in Ashland, Massachusetts.
 She bought the home where she was killed in September.